 1. Garage door openers have an adjustment screw that controls the closing force—the pressure with which a door is allowed to descend before the motor switches off.
 When the door reverses before it even hits the floor, this is often because the close-force setting needs adjustment.

-In effect, friction of the door rollers within the tracks is fooling the door opener into thinking the door has reached the... floor, and the opener needs to be adjusted for less sensitivity.
+The friction of the door rollers within the tracks is fooling the door opener into thinking the door has reached the floor, and... the opener needs to be adjusted for less sensitivity.

 2. Damaged or rusted rollers can also create extra friction, fooling the door opener into stopping prematurely.
 Make sure the rollers are in good shape and well lubricated to prevent this problem.Continue to 5 of 8 below.

 Garage Door Reverses Immediately After Touching the Floor

 When the garage door immediately leaps upward after touching the floor, this too is a close-limit switch problem.